AliakseiYafremau/mario_bros/docs/index.md

 ### DeliveriesCounter
 `DeliveriesCounter` mirrors `LivesCounter` for the delivered-package counter.
 It anchors the HUD location where the total deliveries (and thus bonus-life thresholds) are displayed.

+### CanRecievePackage
+`CanRecievePackage` is a typing protocol for any object that accepts `Package` instances via `put_package()`.
+Conveyors, floors, and the truck conform to it so type checkers can validate package transfers.

 ## Entry point